-Recent studies showed that TAVI improves cognitive functions,^{5,9,24} and there were several hypotheses regarding the mechanisms of cognitive improvement after TAVI.24-26 First, improvement of CBF due to improved CO after TAVI may contribute to the improvement of cognitive functions.
+Recent studies have shown that TAVI improves cognitive functions^{5,9,24}.
+There were several hypotheses regarding the mechanisms of cognitive improvement after TAVI24-26.
+First, improvement of CBF due to improved CO after TAVI may contribute to the improvement of cognitive functions.
 Second, alleviation of physical symptoms and subsequent improvement in functional status may contribute to the improvement of cognitive functions.
 However, detailed mechanisms of the improvement of cognitive functions after TAVI remain to be examined.

-Accelerated cognitive decline may result from chronic low cerebral perfusion in the long-term course of heart disease as a pathophysiological consequence between the heart and brain interactions.3 In the present study, TAVI significantly improved CO, local CBF especially in the right hippocampus, and LM II scores.
+Accelerated cognitive decline may result from chronic low cerebral perfusion in the long-term course of heart disease as a pathophysiological consequence between the heart and brain interactions3.
+In the present study, TAVI significantly improved CO, local CBF especially in the right hippocampus, and LM II scores.
 Importantly, CO was associated with CBF in the right hippocampus, with a positive correlation with LM II scores.
-Thus, we were able to elucidate that TAVI increases CO and cerebral perfusion (especially that in the hippocampus) associated with improved cognitive functions, probably through the heart-brain interaction in the elderly patients with severe AS.
+Thus, we were able to elucidate that TAVI increases CO and cerebral perfusion (especially that in the hippocampus) associated with improved cognitive functions, probably through the heart-brain interaction in elderly patients with severe AS.

-Notably, we have recently demonstrated that whole-brain low-intensity pulsed ultrasound therapy markedly ameliorates cognitive impairment associated with improved CBF in mouse models of dementia, in which endothelial nitric oxide synthase (eNOS) activation plays a central role.27 It is conceivable that increased CBF caused by upregulated eNOS may also be involved in the beneficial effects of TAVI.
+Notably, we have recently demonstrated that whole-brain lowintensity pulsed ultrasound therapy markedly ameliorates cognitive impairment associated with improved CBF in mouse models of dementia, in which endothelial nitric oxide synthase (eNOS) activation plays a central role27.
+It is conceivable that increased CBF caused by upregulated eNOS may also be involved in the beneficial effects of TAVI.